 Aix has much more to offer than just food and wine, although the Rosé of Provence is well known- you can find excellent local red and white wines as well.

-Other than fountains, the official count varies from 53-80, Aix has much to offer its visitors.
+Other than fountains, the official count varies from 53-80, Aix is an icon of Provence living.

 Music- two large events each year